The Do-IT training team, led by Professor Amanda Kirby, have delivered training to 1000s’ of people nationally and internationally.

-We are delighted to also deliver bespoke training depending on your specific needs and setting to ensure it is contextually appropriate for you.
+We can also deliver bespoke training depending on your specific needs and setting to ensure it is contextually appropriate for you.

-The Neurodiversity Aware® Award is an accredited programme for those wanting to gain an OCN level 4 qualification and gain a greater understanding of neuro-diverse ‘conditions’ from a workplace perspective including:
+The Neurodiversity Aware® Training and Accreditation Programme is an accredited programme for those wanting to gain a greater understanding of supporting people who have neuro-divergent ‘conditions’ in a workplace perspective including those with:

 The Neurodiversity Aware® training course provides the last remaining jigsaw piece for employers in the puzzle that is ‘neurodiversity’ and provides individuals and their employing organisations with an appreciation of the big ‘multi-dimensional’ picture of neurodiversity from a workplace perspective and equips them to bring about positive change to ensure the right processes are in place in the future.